 With various options, models, and sizes available, it's important to know the components and technology involved in this equipment.
 Understanding such details is useful for making the right choice for your industrial facility.

-This information is especially helpful in minimising your operating costs, saving on energy usage and unnecessary maintenance.
+This information is especially helpful in minimizing your operating costs, saving on energy usage and unnecessary maintenance.
 We aim to assist you in reducing redundancy by pointing you towards the most appropriate equipment.

-Before diving into the different types of air compressors, it's good to go into the fundamentals of how they work.
-Essentially, all air compressors create pressurised air using an element or air end.
+Before diving into the different types of air compressors, it's good to go into the basic fundamentals of how they work.
+Essentially, all air compressors do is create pressurized air using an element or air end.

 Building on this simple concept, there are multiple ways to build up air pressure.
 These different approaches come in the form of which air end is used.
 There are two main types of air compressor element design - piston and rotary screw.

 The main difference between these air end compositions lies in their capabilities.
 Piston air compressors are mostly used for smaller applications, and come in transportable models.
-Instead, rotary screw compressors are ideal for medium and large-scale operations.
+Rotary screw, on the other hand, are ideal for medium to large scale operations.

 Additionally, rotary screw air compressors cost a bit more to buy, but come with energy saving features and technology.
 Since piston air compressors are simple by design, they're less equipped for smart factories and modern setups.

 As the name suggests, a piston air compressor uses a piston to compress air.
-Comprised of two cylinders, this arrangement pressurises air as it moves from one drum to another.
-It's the most straightforward approach to generating pressurised air.
+Comprised of two cylinders, this arrangement pressurizes air as it moves from one drum to another.
+It's the most straightforward approach to generating pressurized air.

 In a related article, we explain the difference between oil-injected and oil-free piston air compressors.
-Since friction is created as the piston moves, oil is usually required to keep everything running smoothly.
+Since friction is created as the piston moves, oil is usually required to keep everything running smooth.

-However, there are also oil-free models, which use fans and other alternatives to cool heat caused by the metal components.
-This equipment perfectly suits your needs if pure air is important for your application.
+However, there's also oil-free models, which use fans and other alternatives to cool heat caused by the metal components.
+If cool, clean air is important for application, this equipment works well.

-If you'd like to maximise your efficiency and maintain fairly low operating costs, then it's worth looking into rotary screw air compressors.
+If you'd like to maximize your efficiency, and maintain fairly low operating costs, then it's worth looking into rotary screw air compressors.